 Gender in a Global Context offers a comparative cross-cultural perspective on the construction and meaning of gender, race, class, and sexuality.
 It examines current forces of globalization and empire, the histories of imperialism and colonialism, and postcolonial resistance and theory.
 Courses decenter the U.S. while placing it in a geopolitical context, including global feminisms.

 Electives include any WS course at the 200 level or above to bring the total credits of WS classes to 27.

 Two courses at the 300 or 400 level, neither in Women’s Studies nor cross-listed, are required.
 Chemistry 210 and 215 may also be counted as cognates.
 In order to ensure that the interdisciplinary Women’s Studies major is complemented by training in a single discipline, these courses will normally be in the same department.
 Cognate courses should not be courses on women but should provide supporting skills or contexts for the study of women.
 (Cognate courses may be in a second major.)

-If you are you interested in the Women's Studies major:
+What to do if you are interested in the Women's Studies major

 A Note Regarding LSA Distribution Requirements

 If you have two majors, you may choose one of the majors to count for LSA distribution (HU, SS, ID credit).
 If Women's Studies is your single major, you may not count any of those courses toward distribution.
 However the upper level writing requirement may be done in a single major.
 Courses in a single major may count for University requirements (R&E and upper level writing).
 Questions?
 Email email@example.com

 You can find a list of where courses fit in these requirements by term: